kqwq/connect-4/README.md

 ## Link to game

-Should be published to https://kqwq.github.io/connect-4 Start to finish: 31 minutes
+Should be published to https://kqwq.github.io/connect-4

+Update: start to finish time was 31 minutes